constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 the right to choose who will use my data, to a definition that includes the right of the users as a collective to make use of their data without relying on a third-party distributor with substantial computational power.
-In the context of data usage, sovereignty, and control are vested in the owner of the computational unit.
+In the context of data usage, sovereignty, and control are vested in the owner of the computational unit [](cite:cites 9663788).
 This ownership empowers them to make decisions that may diverge from the desires or interests of the users [](cite:cites Sevignani2013).
-Additionally, it facilitates the utilization of users as products to be sold or as an unpaid source of revenue, even when the data is anonymized [](cite:cites Terranova2000FreeLP, Sevignani2013).
+Additionally, it facilitates the utilization of users as products to be sold or as an unpaid source of revenue [](cite:cites 9663788), even when the data is anonymized [](cite:cites Terranova2000FreeLP, Sevignani2013).
-To improve this sovereignty, I focus on data querying of social applications.
+To improve this sovereignty, I focus on data querying of social applications, application that are driven by the interaction between users.
 In social applications, requesting and discovering new information, while taking into consideration complex concepts like serendipity [](cite:cites Smets2022SerendipityIR), are the core functionalities creating the shared context that enable sociability.